 Set shared goals at every level

-This process takes time and energy, but when done right it leads to alignment at every level of the company.
-Shared goals help people see how their work helps achieve company objectives.
+This process takes time and energy, but when done right, it leads to alignment at every level of the company.
+Shared goals help people see how their work helps achieve corporate objectives.

 Involve the right team members in goal-setting

 Creating shared goals using a process that involves everyone can be daunting.
 When trying to make common goals, leaders have to step away from thinking only about who makes the goals and how to make the goals.
 This means deciding what decisions need to be made, who needs to be in the room making them—and when.

 Bring stakeholders and development team members together